People who have left the Churches of Christ

 For more on Stone and Campbell click here.

-In the early 1800s the Churches of Christ/Christian Church/Disciples of Christ claims to have been the fastest growing religious movement in the world.
+In the early 1800s the Churches of Christ/Christian Church/Disciples of Christ claimed to have been the fastest growing religious movement in the world.

-There are many splits and divisions within the a capella movement.
+There are many splits and divisions within the a cappella movement.
 Perhaps the most conservative and restrictive wing of the Churches of Christ is a tiny group of churches in the American Midwest that refuse to hire full-time ministers.
-There are also groups that refuse to have Bible classes in the church building, and some who use only one cup for communion.
+There are also groups that refuse to have separate Bible classes in the church building (because it constitutes division), some who will only use the King James Version of the Bible, and some who use only one cup for communion.